Q. Where are you based?

 Q. When do you shoot and at what time?

-A. For the indoor season (September to the end of April) we shoot on Wednesdays between 7.15pm and 9.00pm and on Saturday afternoons between 3.00pm and 5.00pm.
-For the outdoor season (May to the end of August) we shoot from 3.00pm till 5.00pm on Saturdays, and 7.00pm till 9.00pm on Wednesdays.
+A. For the indoor season (September to the end of April) and the Outdoor season (May to the end of August) we shoot on Wednesdays between 7.00pm and 9.00pm and on Saturday afternoons between 3.00pm and 5.00pm.
 Club evenings are for all members, and visitors, providing they have their own equipment and can shoot 20 yards competently.
-All under 18’s and vulnerable adults must be accompanied by a parent or guardian at all times.
+All under 18s and adults at risk must be accompanied by a parent or guardian at all times.
 In archery a junior is defined as a person who has yet to reach the age of 18yrs.

-Competitions are held regularly during the indoor season, usually on Sundays.
+Competitions are held regularly during the indoor season, usually on Saturdays.

 Q. Is Archery safe?